Xurshidjon888/docker.github.io/desktop/troubleshoot/overview.md

 - **Clean / Purge data**.
 This option resets all Docker data _without_ a reset to factory defaults.
 Selecting this option results in the loss of existing settings.

-- **Reset to factory defaults**: Choose this option to reset all options on Docker Desktop to their initial state, the same as when Docker Desktop was first installed.
+- **Rese mmmmkkt to factory defaults**: Choose this option to reset all options on Docker Desktop to their initial state, the same as when Docker Desktop was first installed.

 If you are a Mac user, you also have the option to **Uninstall** Docker Desktop from your system.